Glench/DOOM/README.md

 * When setting an HTML/SVG attribute, use an empty string to set a boolean attribute: `DOOM elm, disabled: ""`
 * If you want to remove an attribute, pass null: `DOOM elm, disabled: null`.
+* For some styles, you can just pass a number and 'px' will automatically be appended e.g. `{'width': 20}`.
+For a full list, see `numberOnlyStyleNames` in the source code.
 * `undefined` values are ignored.

 ### Project Philosophy